misshie/hgvd2annovar/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-or just contact to the author by email.
+or just contact to the author via email or GitHub.

+## Warning
+In gene-hunting projects, a mistake in variant filtering may cause a disaster.
+Please recheck results from this script by yourself.

-## License
+## Copyright
-Licensed under the MIT lisence.
-Copyright MISHIMA, Hiroyuki, 2013 (hmishima (at) nagasaki-u.ac.jp)
+**Copyright**: &copy; MISHIMA, Hiroyuki, 2013 (hmishima (at) nagasaki-u.ac.jp) **License**: The MIT lisence.
+See LISENSE.txt for details.